WilliamYi2000/Team-63-Simulted-Launcher-Repository/UIcontrolsV1/README.md

 - *Potentiometer*  indicated by the user that sets the timing of the lock on

 ## Setup
-You can run this project using arduino
+You can run this project using arduino or custom PCB with nessecery MCU using the Arduino IDE software